Entropy dissipation estimates for the Boltzmann equation without cut-off: Entropy dissipation estimates

+Here, the constants $C_1$ and $c_0$ depend only on the dimension $d$, $s$, $\gamma$ and the macroscopic bounds $m_0,M_0,E_0$ and $H_0$ \end{proposition} The proof of Proposition \ref{prop:quadratictoLebesgue} is postponed to later in this section, after the next four lemmas.

 Since the estimate in \autoref{prop:quadratictoLebesgue} has no restrictions on $\gamma>-d$ and $s\in(0,1)$, it covers soft as well as hard potentials for the Boltzmann collision operator.
 It is perhaps most interesting that it works in the case of very-soft potentials $\gamma+2s<0$.
 Note that outside of that range, if $\gamma+2s>2s/d$, the exponent $q$ changes its sign.
+We have $q>0$ in the very soft potential range.

 An essential tool for the proof of \autoref{prop:quadratictoLebesgue} are cones of nondegeneracy introduced in \cite{SilvestreBoltzmann}.
 Before we recall the cones of nondegeneracy and some important properties, we first give a lower bound on the generalized kernel. \begin{lemma} Let $-d<\gamma<0$ and $s\in(0,1)$.
 Let $\psi$ be a non-negative function satisfying \eqref{def:psi}.
 Then